Tauranga Boys’ College Tauranga Boys’ College

 Human and physical Geography - Students should be able to:

-1. Demonstrate an understanding of the work of the sea and wind in shaping a coastline.
+1. Demonstrate an understanding of the work of the natural processes that form Tongariro National Park.

-2. Describe and explain the formation of landforms associated with coastal processes.
+2. Describe and explain the formation of landforms associated with Tongariro National Parl.

-3. Demonstrate an understanding that coasts present hazards and offer opportunities for people.
+3. Demonstrate an understanding that volcanic landscapes present hazards and offer opportunities for people.

-4. Explore management strategies to manage the impacts of coastal erosion.
+4. Explore management strategies to manage the impacts of humans on a volcanic landscape

-5. Undertake field work and apply geographical research techniques and data analysis in a coastal setting.
+5. Undertake field work and apply geographical research techniques and data analysis.

-6. Explore difference perspectives around land use of the coastal area.
+6. Explore difference perspectives around land use of the Tongariro Region.

 Term 3